ko1ebayev/ngx-dialog/README.md

 **Each dialog consist of three elements:**
  - native `<dialog>` element
  - host component with <ng-tempate> placeholder to insert target view
- - the target view intself, it could be a `Component` or a `TemplateRef`
+ - the target view itself, it could be a `Component` or a `TemplateRef`

 **Stacking context or z-index problems:**
-HTML dialog has a greate advantage in staking contexts management.
-Each dialog lives in its own "layer", so each dialog and its child views will never intersect each other, no matter what z-index is provided or how nodes are positioned.
+"HTML dialogs offer a great advantage in managing stacked contexts.
+Each dialog exists in its own 'layer,' ensuring that dialogs and their child views never intersect, regardless of the z-index or how nodes are positioned.

 **Host component approach**:
-`openDialog()` has required `host` parameter, its just a component with content insertion point in template - `<ng-template dialogContent></ng-template>` where target content will be rendered.
+`openDialog()` requires a `host` parameter, which is simply a component containing a content insertion point in its template: `<ng-template dialogContent></ng-template>`.
+This is where the target content will be rendered.

-Ngx-zero-dialog exports `NgxZeroDialogHost` class as a base class for host components to extend it.
+ngx-zero-dialog exports `NgxZeroDialogHost` class as a base class for host components to extend it.

-Host components make it easier to maintain dialogs with common layout across big application.
-The good way to utilize this is to create one service per host
+Host components simplify maintaining dialogs with a common layout across large applications.
+A good approach is to create a dedicated service for each host.

 **You need only css for enter/leave animations**
-Ngx-zero-dialog uses transition animations by attaching corresponding classes for hidden and visible states, take a look at built-in simple animation:
+Ngx-zero-dialog supports transition animations by applying specific classes for hidden and visible states.
+Here's an example of the built-in simple animation:
 ```css
 dialog.ngx-zero-dialog-hidden {
   opacity: 0;